readthedocs/readthedocs.org/docs/development/design/embed-api.rst

 ----------

 Do we really need a JS client?
-The API client is a js script to allow users to use our API in any page.
+The API client is a JS script to allow users to use our API in any page.
 Using the fetch and DOM API should be easy enough to make this work.
 Having a guide on how to use it would be better than having to maintain and publish a JS package.